Jason Vorherr

-Jason Heath Vorherr is an Australian guitarist,singer and songwriter.
+Jason Heath Vorherr is an Australian guitarist, singer and songwriter.
 He is currently the bassist for the Daryl Braithwaite touring band.

 Career

 Jason Vorherr started playing in cover bands as a bass guitarist and as a solo act in the late 1980s.
-His career as a backing musician began after Graham Goble asked him to join the original members of Little River Band, Birtles Shorrock Goble on their comeback tour.
+His career as a backing musician began after Graeham Goble asked him to join the original members of Little River Band, Birtles Shorrock Goble on their comeback tour.
 He played bass guitar and performed backing vocals on their gold-award winning album and DVD Full Circle.

 In addition to working with Daryl Braithwaite, he has worked with Glenn Shorrock, Brian Cadd, and The Fabulous Caprettos.
 He is also a resident producer and musician at Soggy Dog Recording Studio.